nazavode/zirkon/docs/source/validation.rst

 Standard validators
 ===================

-This is the list of predefided validators:
+There are many predefided validators; this is the list of integer validators:

  +------------+---------------------+------------------+
  |Validator   |Basic validation     |Accepted Arguments|